ndriqimlahu/moonlight-tizen/README.md

 Follow the instructions below based on the Tizen OS version of your Samsung TV to successfully download and install the **Moonlight** app.

-### For Newer Samsung TVs (Tizen 8.0 or Higher)
+### Newer Samsung TVs — Tizen 8.0 or Higher

 - Download the `Moonlight.wgt` file from the [latest release](https://github.com/ndriqimlahu/moonlight-tizen/releases/latest).
-- Follow the recommended [installation guide](https://github.com/ndriqimlahu/moonlight-tizen/wiki/Installation-Guide#installation-using-tizen-studio) to install the app on your TV using Tizen Studio.
+- Follow the provided [installation guide](https://github.com/ndriqimlahu/moonlight-tizen/wiki/Installation-Guide#installation-using-tizen-studio) to install the app on your TV using Tizen Studio.
-- After installation is complete, launch the **Moonlight** app on your TV.
+- Once the installation is complete, the **Moonlight** app will automatically open on your TV.

-### For Older Samsung TVs (Tizen 5.5 to 7.0)
+### Older Samsung TVs — Tizen 5.5 to 7.0

-- Follow the recommended [installation guide](https://github.com/ndriqimlahu/moonlight-tizen/wiki/Installation-Guide#installation-using-docker-image) to install the app on your TV using the Docker image.
+- Follow the provided [installation guide](https://github.com/ndriqimlahu/moonlight-tizen/wiki/Installation-Guide#installation-using-docker-image) to install the app on your TV using the Docker image.
-- After installation is complete, launch the **Moonlight** app on your TV.
+- Once the installation is complete, open the **Moonlight** app on your TV.

 ## Changelogs